Q. Do goldfish need a filter?

 There’s not a “correct” type and goldfish can be kept in tanks that use either an external or internal filter.
 However, an external filter is usually worth the extra cost if you can afford one.
 As they sit outside the tank, an external filter can contain more filtration media and can therefore do a better job of cleaning your water.
 External filters can also be hidden away in an aquarium cabinet to avoid interfering with the look of your aquarium and have the advantage of not taking up valuable space inside the tank.

 Both external and internal filters are available in various sizes, which offer different “flow rates” (ie. different amounts of water filtered per hour).
-You should aim to filter 10x the volume of your tank per hour.
-So if you have a 20 gallon tank, your filtration system needs to turnover around 200 gallons per hour.
+You should aim for an absolute minimum of 5x the volume of your tank per hour, and ideally closer to 10x the volume of your tank per hour.
+For example, if you have a 20 gallon tank, your filtration system will be in the region of 100 to 200 gallons per hour.
+It will be easier to reach a higher turnover if you use an external, rather than internal, filter.

 Many types of filter – such as the Fluval U Series come in a range of sizes so that you can select the right filter for your tank.